-Umpleby is a special and unique peak with lots of good routes.
-I highly recommend you add it to you todo list.
-There are great, scenic camping spots on both sides of the mountain and super views of Bell Mountain from its summit.
+Umpleby is one of 4 ranked peaks that tower above Basinger Canyon.
+It is a unique peak with lots of good routes.
+I highly recommend that you add it to your “to do” list.
+There are great, scenic camping spots on both sides of the mountain and superb views of Bell Mountain from its summit.
+USGS Coal Kiln Canyon

-From the summit of the Knoll traverse southeast down the main Lemhi crest to the Knoll/Umpleby saddle.
-Climb Umpleby’s west ridge staying as close as you can to the top.
-Roughly 450 feet from the top, traverse onto the face and follow a Class 3 gully up ti the ridgeline just south of the summit.
-You will find talus covered ledges and some minor climbing on this route.
+From the summit of The Knoll, traverse southeast down the main Lemhi Range Crest to the Knoll/Umpleby saddle.
+Climb Umpleby’s West Ridge, staying as close as you can to the ridge crest.
+Roughly 450 feet from the top, traverse onto the face and follow a Class 3 gully up to the ridgeline just south of the summit.
+You will find talus-covered ledges and some minor climbing on this route.

-The north ridge is a classic line mixing hard rock, talus, cliffs and great views together into an enjoyable line.
+The North Ridge is a classic line mixing hard rock, talus, cliffs and great views together into an enjoyable climb.

-Camp in the vicinity of Bell Mountain Canyon.
-(A)(4.1.1) There are lots of good spots to camp.
-If you have a 4WD you can reach 8,000 feet at the base of the ridge.
-The route climbs up through the trees, skirts the big tower on the left and then follows the ridge to the summit.
+Camp in the vicinity of Bell Mountain Canyon [(A)(4.1.1) on Page 313].
+There are lots of good spots to camp.
+If you have a 4WD, you can reach 8,000 feet at the base of the ridge.

 The crux of this route is a band of cliffs at the bottom left of the tower.
-Look for an obvious line on the left hand side of the cliffs and then follow a ledge up to your right.
+Look for an obvious line on the left-hand side of the cliffs and then follow a ledge up to the right.

-Larry Prescott climbed the peak from the west via Bassinger Creek.
+Larry Prescott climbed the peak from the west via Basinger Creek.
 See his trip report for additional photos and details.